ekomsSavior/HID-bluetooth-injection-for-spam-jam/README.md

 Next Steps for this project:

-Once you confirm it types stuff when paired: ✅
+Once we confirm it executes payload when paired: ✅

 customize the payload (PowerShell commands, downloaders, fake login prompts, etc.)